-Colm Burke is a Senator in the 25th Seanad serving on the Industrial and Commercial Panel.
-He is the Fine Gael Seanad Spokesman on Health.
+Colm Burke was elected as a TD for Cork North Central in 2020.
+He was previously a Senator (2011-2020), elected on the Industrial and Commercial Panel, and he served as the Fine Gael Seanad Spokesman on Health.

 Colm was a member of the European Parliament for the Ireland South constituency between 2007 and 2009.

 He was a member of Cork City Council from 1995-2007 and was Lord Mayor of Cork in 2003-2004.